benjaminchong99/uropdatamining/README.md

 functions:

-- searchButton(): search keyword chosen by the user.
+- searchButton(): search keyword

-- encodedURIComponent(): to encode keyword into ascii format so that the url can be readable
+- encodedURIComponent(): encode keyword into ascii format

-- twoSentences(word): obtain the first two sentences of the search using the constant sentenceAPI.
+- twoSentences(word): obtain the first two sentences of content using sentenceAPI.

-- getTwoSentences(data): extract the two sentences from the json file and print the sentences on the html page.
+- getTwoSentences(data): extract the two sentences from the json file.

-- gotImamge(data): extract the url of the image from the json file and print the image on the html page.
+- gotImamge(data): extract the url of the image from the json file.

-- backupImage(encodedWordAgain): In the event that gotImage(data) was unable to obtain the image url, search for the image again through another method using getimg(data)
+- backupImage(encodedWordAgain): In the event that gotImage(data) was unable to obtain the image url, search for the image again using getimg(data)

-- getimg(data): converts JSON file into a string and manually search for the image url
+- getimg(data): converts JSON file into a string and search for the image url

-- getSuggestions(encodedOption): obtain possible suggestions using the constant urlSuggestions
+- getSuggestions(encodedOption): obtain possible suggestions using urlSuggestions

-- findSuggestions(data): converts the JSON file into string, search for hyperlinked phrases/words and sort them using descendingUniqueSort().
+- findSuggestions(data): converts the JSON file into string, search hyperlinked phrases/words

+- descendingUniqueSort(): sort hyperlinked phrases/words

-- createSuggestions(element, index): print element in slicedLinks onto the html page.
+- createSuggestions(element, index): print element in slicedLinks onto html page.

-- getJSONFile(): format the results of the search into JSON for storage purposes.
+- getJSONFile(): format results of the search into JSON for storage purposes.

-- console_logJSON(): print the JSON file containing the results of the search in the console
+- console_logJSON(): print JSON file containing results of the search in the console

-- resolveJSON(): set timer for JSON file containing the results of the search to be returned after 5 seconds.
+- resolveJSON(): set timer for JSON file of results of the search to be returned after 5 seconds.

-- getmultipleJSON(): print the JSON file containing all the results of the searches in the console.
+- getmultipleJSON(): print JSON file containing all results of the searches in the console.

-- displayHistory(OptionTitle, hyperlink): Display the history of all the keywords that were searched. the keywords displayed are hyperlinked with the url to the Wikipedia page.
+- displayHistory(OptionTitle, hyperlink): Display history of all keywords that were searched with hyperlink.

-- createInfobox(OptionTitle): Search and display infobox present in the Wikipedia page.
+- createInfobox(OptionTitle): Search and display infobox.
 Refer to version2infobox.js.

 - possibleOutline(OptionTitle): Search for possible Outlines of the keyword.
 Refer to outline.js.